philastrophist/weave-io/README.md

 table = chosen['wvls', 'flux'](limit=10)

+import matplotlib.pyplot as plt
+# uncomment the next line if you are using ipython so that you can see the plots interactively (don't forget to do ssh -XY lofar)
+# % matplotlib
-import matplotlib.pyplot as plt plt.plot(table['wvls'].data.T, table['flux'].data.T)  # the .T means that matplotlib uses the rows as separate lines on the plot
+plt.plot(table['wvls'].data.T, table['flux'].data.T)  # the .T means that matplotlib uses the rows as separate lines on the plot
 ```